mapbox/mapbox-plugins-ios/README.md

 Once you have added the plugins library to your project, import it to your project.
 The traffic layers will start to become visible at zoom level 10.

-Because these methods use the Runtime Styling API, the earliest that they can be called is in `[-mapView:didFinishLoadingStyle:](https://www.mapbox.com/ios-sdk/api/3.6.2/Protocols/MGLMapViewDelegate.html#/c:objc(pl)MGLMapViewDelegate(im)mapView:didFinishLoadingStyle:)`.
+The earliest that these methods can be called is in `[-mapView:didFinishLoadingStyle:](https://www.mapbox.com/ios-sdk/api/3.6.2/Protocols/MGLMapViewDelegate.html#/c:objc(pl)MGLMapViewDelegate(im)mapView:didFinishLoadingStyle:)`, since that is when the underlying style has finished loading and therefore can be edited.

     - (void)addToMapView:(MGLMapView *)mapView;